-- Advancing the Springpole EA processes which includes a focus on community, indigenous rightsholder and stakeholder consultations. - Springpole technical studies, including metallurgical work, geotechnical optimization and further process optimization following the release and publication of the PFS. - Springpole exploration drilling to identify and follow-up on regional targets. - Cameron drill program (36 holes, 4,100 m) to extend local understanding and identify new targets. - Evaluating our mineral properties in Québec and potential for partnership opportunities. - Maintaining a strong balance sheet and cash position to fund investing activities consistent with First Mining's business strategy. - Providing support as needed to partnership projects (Pickle Crow, Goldlund-Goliath, Hope Brook) which will continue to enable the Company to surface value from these direct and indirect interests. - Establishing and initiating an environmental, social and governance ("ESG") reporting framework in 2021.
+- Advancing the Springpole EA process which includes a focus on community, Indigenous rights holder and stakeholder consultations. - Springpole technical studies, including metallurgical work, geotechnical optimization and further process optimization with a targeted FS release in 2023. - Springpole and Birch-Uchi exploration activities to identify and follow-up on regional targets. - Cameron drill program (36 holes, 4,100 m) to increase understanding of local geology and identify new targets. - Evaluating our mineral properties in Québec and the potential for partnership opportunities. - Maintaining a strong balance sheet and cash position to fund investing activities consistent with First Mining's business strategy. - Providing support as needed to projects where First Mining is no longer the operator (Pickle Crow, Goldlund-Goliath, Hope Brook) which will continue to enable the Company to derive value from these direct and indirect interests. - Establishing and initiating environmental, social and governance ("ESG") reporting framework with the Company's inaugural report expected in Q2 2022.